Q go What made you decide to start your business?

 AUsually it's reading or walking, and on occasion it's wine on a Friday night when my daughter is in bed.
 The great thing about working from home is when I need a pedicure with all the works I just schedule it in and grab a book.
 It's the little breaks that help me keep going.

-Q Do you have a support network?
+Q go to site Do you have a support network?
 Is it important to find one?

 AYes and it's everything!
 I found it through my church but there are so many people doing mommy and me hikes, walks, and play dates.
 If you do some searching you can find a lot of entrepreneurial mommies out there who are also looking for new friends.